Google Shopping is a wonderful tool for merchants to sell their products and in many ways can be compared with SEO.

 The same principles apply and the process is similar behind creating product titles.

-Besides, Google will also look at your overall data feed quality to determine when your ads should show by just matching search queries with your product titles.
+Besides, Google will also look at your overall google shopping feed quality to determine when your ads should show by just matching search queries with your product titles.

 Adding commercial intent adjectives like promotion or offer can be a way to ensure you get impressions from these very highly sought-after searches.